 Example screen of the Universal user interface on a smartphone in a light and dark theme

-The current version of the Universal GUI is suitable for use in a production environment, but does does not yet provide all features that are available in the other Thinkwise user interfaces.
+The current version of the Universal GUI is suitable for use in a production environment, but does not yet provide all features that are available in the other Thinkwise user interfaces.
+A new version of the Universal user interface with additional features is released every three weeks.

 Indicium Application Tier